 The Minot Prairie Quilters is a non-profit organization dedicated to the advancement of quilting as an art form and the fellowship of the people who share the love of that art.

-Every year the guild designs and produces a raffle quilt.
+Every year the guild designs and produces a Raffle Quilt.
 The money raised from the quilt helps fund community service projects and subsidized educational classes and programs for its members.

-The Minot Prairie Quilters is a diverse group of women with a variety of backgrounds and interests.
+The Minot Prairie Quilters is a diverse group of individuals with a variety of backgrounds and interests.
 The guild usually meets the first Thursday of every month.
 We are currently meeting at the Vincent United Methodist Church, 1024 2nd Street SE, Minot.

 If you have been quilting for years. or would just like to give quilting a try someday, we welcome you.
 No experience is necessary to join – just a love of quilts.